 All my personal exams have full detailed solutions; and I have just posted several more.
 Not all the old exams in the math department exam archive have full solutions.
 A couple students came to me wanting me to post detailed solutions to all of the other old exams by the other instructors.
-I am not allowed to do this, but I also think you shouldn't need full solutions to every old exam (some people in my department would say I am already giving you too many).
+I am not allowed to do this, but I also think you shouldn't need full solutions to every old exam (some people in my department say I am already giving you too many and are unhappy with me).

 You truly should be able to figure out the solutions to a problem without having to look at full solutions!
 If you can't do this, then it is a bad sign.
-So don't just study exams with posted solutions and DON'T just read solutions (that is not studying!).
+So don't just study exams with posted solutions and DON'T just read solutions (that is not studying).
 You have to actually be doing problems and you need to be checking your own work!
 Don't rely on solutions to check your work.
 When you are studying you need to be practicing exactly like you are taking a real exam (and during a real exam you can't check your work by looking at an answer).
+Of course, I am very happy to discuss any questions you have and look over your work.
+My goal in posting these practice problems is to open a dialogue between you and me/tutors/TAs to help you deal with your confusions.